ludopulles/GPUPrimalHybrid/README.md

 ## Main Components

-attack.py: Contains the main logic for the primal attack, including LWE instance creation, lattice embedding, reduction, and Babai's algorithm.
+attack_testing.py: Contains the main logic for the primal attack, including LWE instance creation, lattice embedding, reduction, SVP, and Babai's algorithm.
 It contains all functions for single-threaded execution (used for testing parameters, avoid using it for benchmarking).

-attack_multithread.py: Implements multi-GPU parallelization, distributing the workload across available GPUs and managing worker processes.
+attack_for_benchmark.py: Implements multi-GPU parallelization, distributing the workload across available GPUs and managing worker processes.
 Use this for actual attacks. (see Usage section below for details)
+His code is also more clean and easier to read than attack_testing.py because it does not contain all the testing code.

 attack_params.py: Contains a list of parameter sets for different LWE instances to be attacked.
+You can modify this file to add or change the parameters for your specific use cases.

 ## Usage Details

-Set the numbers of workers and chunk size in attack_multithread.py according to your hardware capabilities.
+Set the numbers of workers and chunk size in attack_for_benchmark.py according to your hardware capabilities.

 - `num_workers`: Number of parallel workers (ideally a multiple of the number of GPUs and CPU cores, but may be limited by GPUs VRAM)
-- `chunk_size`: Number of iterations per worker before checking for a solution (larger chunks reduce overhead but may lead to imbalanced workloads)
+- `chunk_size`: Number of iterations per worker before checking for a solution (larger chunks reduce overhead it just takes more time to estimate the time remaining)
 - `GUESS_BATCH`: Number of batches to process in each guess (affects GPUs memory usage and performance)

-Adjust the parameters in attack_params.py to specify the LWE instances you want to attack.

 ### Lattice Embedding

 For the primal attack, the system creates lattice embeddings using either:

 - `BaiGalCenteredScaledTernary`: For ternary secrets with Gaussian errors
-- `BaiGalModuleLWE`: For module-LWE with binomial secrets
+- `BaiGalModuleLWE`: For module-LWE with binomial secrets (and binomial errors)

-The ternary secrets embedding and ternary LWE instance creation are taken from the [Cool+Cruel=Dual](
+The embedding and ternary LWE instance creation are taken from the [Cool+Cruel=Dual](
     https://gitlab.com/fvirdia/cool-plus-cruel-equals-dual
 ) repository.
+We also more generally adopted their file naming conventions, as this code is based on theirs.
+Many thanks to the authors.

 ### GPU-Accelerated Babai's Algorithm